China Dragon: China Sharks

 Under the management of the Chinese Ice Hockey Association, players were selected from the two teams to form the new team, originally sponsored by Hosa Sports.
 As a result of negotiation between the Chinese Association and the San Jose Sharks, the NHL team agreed to send five players and three coaches to the Chinese team, in exchange for the team naming rights.
 The team's logo is similar to the Cleveland Barons, a previous affiliate of the Sharks.

 By merging the only two professional hockey clubs in China, the China Sharks essentially became the Chinese national team which would compete in the Asia League Ice Hockey and eventually in the Olympics.
-Since this sounded like a truly unique experience to teach and spread the game of hockey into Asia while expanding into a new market, the parent company of the San Jose Sharks, Silicon Valley Sports and Entertainment, made a decision to send players and coaches to China prior to the 2007–08 season.
+The parent company of the San Jose Sharks, Silicon Valley Sports and Entertainment, made a decision to send players and coaches to China prior to the 2007–08 season in support.

-The partnership between the San Jose Sharks and China's national team happened largely through the work of China Sharks’ GM Chris Collins.
-While working for the San Jose Sharks, Collins investigated China's athletic market and was able to convince San Jose Sharks’ President Greg Jamison that the club should invest in China.
+The partnership between the San Jose Sharks and China's national team happened largely through the work of China Sharks' GM Chris Collins.
+While working for the San Jose Sharks, Collins investigated China's athletic market and was able to convince San Jose Sharks' President Greg Jamison that the club should invest in China.
 After the partnership became official, Collins soon moved to China and became GM of the new club.
 The team now has two major offices in Shanghai which employ marketing and operations professionals.

 China Sharks goalie Wade Flaherty prepares to make a stop in a game against the Anyang Halla on November 15, 2008.
 Flaherty is wearing the team's away jersey.